-This paper presented OntoGUM, the largest open, gold coreference dataset following the OntoNotes scheme, adding several new genres (including more spoken data) to the OntoNotes family.
+This paper presented the mechanics of the conversion of the GUM corpus to the OntoGUM version using the OntoNotes coreference scheme, creating the largest open, gold standard coreference dataset following the OntoNotes scheme, which adds several new genres (including more spoken data) to the OntoNotes family.
 The corpus is automatically converted from GUM by modifying the existing markable spans and coreference relations using multi-layer annotations, such as dependency trees.
 Results showed a lack of generalizability of existing systems, especially in genres low in pronouns and lacking speaker information.
 We suspect that at least part of the success of SOTA approaches is due to correct mention detection and high matching scores in genres rich in pronouns, and more so with gold speaker information.
 Success for other types of mentions in OntoNotes data appears to be much more sensitive to lexical features, performing well on the benchmark test set with high lexical overlap to the training data, but degrading very substantially outside of it, even on newswire texts from our OntoGUM data.
 This supports use of this challenging dataset for future work, which we hope will benefit evaluations of systems targeting the OntoNotes standard.